Board & Committees Overview

 Standing Committees - Appointed Positions

-The president of NRHA in consultation with the staff selects standing committees.
-They are selected from a large pool of interested NRHA members based on their personal and professional backgrounds as well as their geographic locations.
-Again, if interested in any of these positions, please contact NRHA staff.
+The president of NRHA in consultation with the staff selects candidates for standing committees each fall with the appointments becoming active on the first day of the new year.
+If interested in any of these positions, please contact NRHA staff.

 Government Affairs Committee oversees and supports the legislative and regulatory activities of the association.
 Each constituency group chair is allowed to appoint one committee member.
 The president of NRHA may add other members.

 Membership Committee oversees the recruitment and retention strategies for the association, including periodic review of the membership dues and benefits structure.

 Multiracial and Multicultural Health Council works to ensure proper cultural competency and sensitivity to rural racial and ethnic minority populations in NRHA activities.
 This council also develops a strategy to increase racial and ethnic minority membership in the association and develops content and planning for the annual Health Equity Conference.
 Formerly the Rural Multiracial and Multicultural Council, this group to highlight issues related to rural and underserved LGBTQ, veteran and homeless populations in addition to the many cultural minority populations the council has advocated on behalf of for years.

 Annual Conference Planning Committee develops and plans the NRHA Annual Conference, including overall purpose and theme, program sessions, key presenters, and overall conference schedule.
 The committee also assists with identifying and contacting concurrent session topics and presenters.